Appointments

 If you are housebound and need an appointment, we will do a home visit.
 We will phone you first to understand what you need.

 Whilst we encourage our patients to come to the surgery, where we have the proper equipment and facilities available, we do appreciate this is not always possible.
-In this respect, if you do need a home visit, you can help us by calling reception before 11:00.
+In this respect, if you do need a home visit, you can help us by calling reception before 11:00 or by completing an online triage form.

 You can only request a home visit if you are housebound or are too unwell to visit the practice.
 Our Paramedic will only visit you at home if they think that your medical condition requires this and will also decide with your GP how urgently a visit is needed.
 Please bear this in mind and if you can provide the suitable details to enable a member of our team to schedule a visit or telephone call.